microsoft/codetour/README.md

 # CodeTour 🗺️

-Code Tour is a Visual Studio Code extension, which allows you to record and playback guided walkthroughs of your codebases.
-It's like a virtual brownbag, that can make it easier to onboard to a new project/feature area, visualize bug reports, or understand the context of a code review/PR change.
+CodeTour is a Visual Studio Code extension, which allows you to record and playback guided walkthroughs of your codebases.
+It's like a virtual brownbag, that can make it easier to onboard (or reboard!) to a new project/feature area, visualize bug reports, or understand the context of a code review/PR change.
 A "code tour" is simply a series of interactive steps, each of which are associated with a specific file/line, and include a description of the respective code.
 This allows developers to clone a repo, and then immediately start **learning it**, without needing to refer to a `CONTRIBUTING.md` file and/or rely on help from others.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/76165260-c6c00500-6112-11ea-9cda-0a6cb9b72e8f.gif" />